rushtehrani/blog/content/post/using-kubernetes-api.md

 )
 ```

-Now that we have our packages, let's use them to create a pod:
+Now that we have our packages, let's use the API to run a Jupyter notebook Docker container on Kubernetes.

+First we need to create the [pod](http://kubernetes.io/docs/user-guide/pods/#what-is-a-pod):

 ```Go
 func main() {